Best Ever Cream Cheese Buttercream

 Below are Pinterest-friendly sized images to pin at Pinterest!

-This exceptional buttercream literally melts on your tongue.
+This exceptional buttercream literally melts on the tongue.
 It is buttery-rich, creamy and smooth with a slight tang from the cream cheese and not overly sweet.
-Due to an adequate amount of fat from the butter, this special buttercream pipes beautifully.
-Our Best Ever Cream Cheese Buttercream is versatile and pairs extremely well with white cakes, yellow cakes and chocolate cakes alike as well as cupcakes, cheesecakes and other sweet treats like baked doughnuts while proving to be absolutely indispensable in frosting carrot cakes and Red Velvet Cake.
+Due to the adequate amount of butter, this special buttercream pipes beautifully.
+It pairs extremely well with white cakes, yellow cakes and chocolate cakes alike—especially Red Velvet Cake—as well as cupcakes, cheesecakes and other baked treats.
 Quite simply the Best Ever Cream Cheese Buttercream!

 - 1 cup (2 sticks or 226 grams) unsalted butter, slightly softened (or 1 stick salted & 1 stick unsalted)

 - 1 (8-ounce or 226 grams) package chilled cream cheese, such as Philadelphia®